Value Differences

 Moral disagreements with God usually arise for one of five reasons.

-We lack understanding of what God actually says in the Bible.
+We lack understanding of what God says in the Bible.
 Instead, we rely on the incorrect doctrine of those who are equally ignorant or on the rhetoric of those who actively oppose him.

 We distrust God generally because he allows suffering to exist.
 We incorrectly believe that he is indifferent to affliction and, therefore, untrustworthy.
 We reject his moral values as a consequence of this misperception.